Dr-andai/Vaccine-MLOPS/README.md

 The dataset used is from a COVID-19 hesitancy study:https://www.mdpi.com/2076-393X/10/5/705.
 We determined which model perfomed best in classifying whether a patient took the vaccine or not.

-We used explainable ML techniques to get insight on how the models work.
-Permutation Feature Importance, Partial Dependance Plots were used.
+Explainable ML techniques like Permutation Feature Importance and Partial Dependence Plots provide insights into model behavior.

 ## MLOPS
 The second part of the project is a conceptualisation of an MLOPs project for the same dataset.